the1danie/TestWork/README.md

 - **React**: The main JavaScript framework used for building the user interface.
 - **Tailwind CSS**: For responsive styling and UI component design.
 - **Vercel**: The platform used for hosting the live project.
-- **Flowbite**: Used for UI components like date pickers and form inputs.

 ## Installation